 Many people "shake out" their hands to try to relieve their symptoms.
 The numb feeling may become constant over time.

-- Weakness.
-You may experience weakness in your hand and a tendency to drop objects.
+Weakness.
+You may experience weakness in your hand and drop objects.
 This may be due to the numbness in your hand or weakness of the thumb's pinching muscles, which are also controlled by the median nerve.

 When to see a doctor

 See your doctor if you have signs and symptoms of carpal tunnel syndrome that interfere with your normal activities and sleep patterns.
 Permanent nerve and muscle damage can occur without treatment.

 Carpal tunnel syndrome is caused by pressure on the median nerve.

 The median nerve runs from your forearm through a passageway in your wrist (carpal tunnel) to your hand.
 It provides sensation to the palm side of your thumb and fingers, except the little finger.
 It also provides nerve signals to move the muscles around the base of your thumb (motor function).

 Anything that squeezes or irritates the median nerve in the carpal tunnel space may lead to carpal tunnel syndrome.
 A wrist fracture can narrow the carpal tunnel and irritate the nerve, as can the swelling and inflammation caused by rheumatoid arthritis.

 Many times, there is no single cause of carpal tunnel syndrome.
 It may be that a combination of risk factors contributes to the development of the condition.